 Unlike most public works such as buildings and highways, parkland is an appreciating asset—worth more in the future than at the time of acquisition.
 By bringing portions of redwood territory back into public hands and continuing to advocate for those resources as administrations and policies changed, the League and others made certain that ancient redwoods would persist for our benefit and that of generations to come.
 Creating such a legacy took decades and required zeal, acumen, and tenacity from countless individuals.

 Over the last century, the League has protected more than 200,000 acres of redwood forests and helped 66 redwood parks and reserves.
 We have pioneered innovative, science-based forest-restoration work.
 And, most importantly, we have touched the lives of millions of people by connecting them to these towering wonders of nature.

-Learn more about 100 years of saving redwoods below.
+Learn more about the current state of redwoods conservation and 100 years of saving redwoods below.

 This first-ever State of Redwoods Conservation Report provides a contemporary look at the state of coast redwood and giant sequoia forest health in California.
 Its purpose is to serve as a reference guide to their status today and discuss the key variables that matter most to their future health: overall age and condition of the forests, varied ownership and protection of redwood and giant sequoia forests, key stressors, and environmental challenges.